-The goals of reading workshop are similar for all grade levels: to create a community of highly skilled literate students who can read with stamina and communicate their understanding of what they have read.
+The goals of reading workshop are similar for all grade levels: to produce highly skilled literate students who can read with stamina and communicate understanding of what they have read.
+It is very important to establish a community of readers.
 During this unit, the students will monitor their comprehension as they delve into longer and more complex books.